-Fiammetta Tarli plays regularly all over Europe, both as a soloist and in different chamber music groups, including Ofer Falk (former first violin of the Allegri Quartet), Rohan De Saram (former cellist of the Arditti Quartet), David Cohen, Roger Chase, and with her husband Ivo Varbanov (two pianos, four hands).
+Fiammetta Tarli plays regularly throughout Europe, both as a soloist and in chamber music groups, whose members include Ofer Falk (former first violin of the Allegri Quartet), Rohan De Saram (former cellist of the Arditti Quartet), David Cohen, Roger Chase, and with her husband Ivo Varbanov (two pianos, four hands).
 She has performed with the conductors Massimiliano Caldi, Martin Georgiev, Stanislav Oushev and Muhai Tang.
 The composers Silvina Milstein and Martin Georgiev have written works for Fiammetta and Ivo as a piano duo.

-She started studying piano at the age of five with Giampiero Semeraro in Pisa, her hometown, and gave her first concert at nine.
-She earned her diploma in Piano Performance and Music Studies at the Flor-ence Conservatoire at the age of seventeen.
-She specialised in solo repertoire with Maria Tipo, Lydia Rocchetti Pezzati and Ilonka Deckers in Italy, and in chamber music with Iain Ledingham at Royal Academy of Music, London.
-She participated several times in masterclasses with Alexander Lonquich and Elio Battaglia.
-Her keen interests in literature and musicology prompted her to achieve her Master of Musicology and PhD at King’s College London.
-She has been leading masterclasses herself in London and at the Radom National Music School in Poland.
+Fiammetta began studying piano at the age of five with Giampiero Semeraro in Pisa, her home town in Tuscany, and gave her first concert aged nine.
+She earned her diploma in Piano Performance and Music Studies at the Florence Conservatoire at the age of seventeen.
+Fiammetta specialised in solo repertoire with Maria Tipo, Lydia Rocchetti Pezzati and Ilonka Deckers in Italy, and in chamber music with Iain Ledingham at the Royal Academy of Music, London.
+She has participated in numerous masterclasses with Alexander Lonquich and Elio Battaglia, and has been leading masterclasses herself in London and at the Radom National Music School in Poland.
+Her keen interest in literature and musicology led her to achieve her Master of Musicology and Ph.D. at King’s College London.

 15 Riverview Grove